 The name of Ferens is well-known throughout Hull.
 The city’s Art Gallery bears his name, and 'Ferensway' is one of the main roads through the city.
 He was a generous benefactor, successful businessman and MP in the city.

-Thomas Robinson Ferens was born, in County Durham, on 4th May 1847 and was the son of a Miller.
+Thomas Robinson Ferens was born on 4 May 1847 in County Durham, the son of a miller.
 At the age of 19 he moved to Hull to work as a clerk to Mr James Reckitt.
 He progressed through the company of Reckitt and Sons, eventually rising to Chairman.